PierreBlanchard/fmr-enkf/README.md

 ###3. <a name="SectionTuto"></a> TUTORIAL

-In order to get started quickly you'll need to install **FMR** package.
+This project aims at enhancing a well known Data Assimilation code implemented in Matlab using fast numerical linear algebra implemented in C++.

+The resulting matlab library has 2 levels of usage:

+* [Basic EnKF](#SectionTutoBasicEnKF): Pure Matlab implementation, that does not require any installation
+* [Accelerated EnKF](#SectionTutoInstallFMR): Matlab calls C++ NLA routines.
+Therefore, compilation of **FMR**'s routines is required.

 ####3.1 <a name="SectionTutoBasicEnKF"></a> **Basic** usage of EnKF's Matlab library

 If you don't want/need to install **FMR**, you can still play around with the EnKF matlab library.
-Please, read the README file in `./enkf-evensen/` in order to get familiar with Evensen's implementation.
+Please have a look at `./enkf-evensen/readme.txt` in order to get familiar with Evensen's implementation.

+**Forward Models** Some basic forward models are implemented in Matlab:

+* Built-in: L3, L40, LA, LA2

+But more evolved ones are written in fortran90 and interfaced with Matlab using Mex:

+* Built-in: QG
+* **[TODO]** Add more models (MODFLOW, TOUGH2, ...)

 ####3.2 <a name="SectionTutoInstallFMR"></a> Install FMR package